ahl27/ahl27.github.io/_pages/about.md

 In addition to my research, I maintain [froth](https://www.ahl27.com/froth), a Forth-like environment for R. I was also recently awarded a grant to take over maintenance of the [Biostrings package](https://www.bioconductor.org/packages/release/bioc/html/Biostrings.html).

 I'm always interested in new collaborations and projects, so feel free to reach out if you're interested in discussing anything related to my current or prior research.
-My contact info is on the sidebar, and my CV is located [here](https://www.ahl27.com/cv/).
+You can email me at AHL27 {at} pitt {dot} edu, and my CV is located [here](https://www.ahl27.com/cv/).